pradeep3sep/interviewquestion/README ReactJs.md

 This leads to unexpected behaviour.

-This will work for the first time, state value sets to initial value, but when the component re-renders, at that time useState value of `mystate` do `not reset`.
-During the rerender the state preserves the previous state or value in it.
-So when props value from the parent changes, the child gets rerendered but it don't have the updated value in it.
+This will work for the first time, state value sets to initial value, but when the component re-renders, at that time useState value of `mystate` do `not reset`. `During the rerender` the `state preserves` the previous state or value in it.
+So when `props` value `from` the `parent changes`, the `child gets rerendered` but it `don't have the updated value` in it.

 below is the code you should better to use